ultimate271/notes/gibson/neuromancer01.md

 her other thumb and forefinger, and pulled.
 Three oiled, telescoping segments of tightly wound coilspring slid out and locked.
 “Cobra,” she said.

+## Case learns about Wage's whereabouts through Lonny
-## Case returns to the Chat, but not finding Ratz but instead Lonny Zone the pimp, Zone points Case to the whereabouts of Wage in Namban
+### Case returns to the Chat, but not finding Ratz but instead Lonny Zone the pimp, Zone points Case to the whereabouts of Wage in Namban
 BEYOND THE NEON shudder of Ninsei, the sky was that mean shade of gray.
 The air had gotten worse; it seemed to have teeth tonight, and half the crowd wore filtration masks.
 Case had spent ten minutes in a urinal, trying to discover a